-702 KAR 5:080

 702 KAR 5:010

 LEGAL: REVISIONS TO 702 KAR 5:080 PERMIT ARCHERY EQUIPMENT, USED IN CONNECTION WITH SCHOOL ARCHERY TEAMS, TO BE TRANSPORTED ON THE BUS AND CLARIFY THE USE OF A SERVICE ANIMAL.
 DISTRICTS MAY ALSO HAVE POLICIES ON EATING AND DRINKING ON THE BUS.